Lectionary Bible Studies and Sermons

 The Passage

 v5-6.
 Enoch, who was the father of Methuselah, serves as another example of a man who lived by faith.
-Our writer tells us that by faith Enoch did two things: First, by faith he walked with God; the Septuagint has "lived well-pleasing to God."
-Because he took God at his word, God was pleased to be with him.
-Second, by faith he was not, for God took him, that is, he was translated.
-Because he took God at his word, God took him to be with him.
+Our writer tells us that by faith Enoch did two things: First, by faith he walked with God, or as the Septuagint puts it, he "lived well-pleasing to God."
+As scripture makes clear, "without faith it is impossible to please God."
+Second, by faith he was not for God took him - he was translated.
+Because he took God at his word, God took him to be with him in heaven.

 v7.
 Our writer now tells us about Noah, another example of a man who lived by faith.
-By faith Noah did two things: First, by faith Noah built the ark.
-On hearing the word of God, Noah took God at his word, accepted his promise at face value, and against the prevailing thought, he acted on it.
-In so doing, he "became an heir of the righteousness which is according to faith."
-That is, by taking God at his word, he pleased God and thus was accepted by God, was right in God's sight, and so became an heir of those who similarly take God at his word.
-Second, by faith Noah condemned the world; "through his faith he put the whole world in the wrong", NEB.
-That is, Noah believed and acted and was proved right, whereas the secular society did not believe, did not act and was proved wrong.
+By faith Noah did two things: First, by faith Noah built the ark; he took God at his word.
+Noah accepted God's promise at face value and acted on it.
+In so doing, he "became an heir of the righteousness which is according to faith" - he was accounted right in God's sight and so became an heir of those who similarly take God at his word.
+Second, by faith Noah condemned the world - "through his faith he put the whole world in the wrong", NEB.
+Noah believed and acted and was proved right, whereas his wider community did not believe, did not act and was proved wrong.

 A wrestle with faith